 Information plays a central role in today's society.
 The resulting structures and processes cannot be explained intuitively with traditional approaches of economic theory.
 Formerly, information has only been implicitly treated as a production factor; its role as a competitive factor used to be neglected.
 In order to deal with the central role of information we developed the concept of the "information lifecycle" that systematizes all phases from information generation to information distribution.
-The single phases from extraction/ generation through storage, transformation and evaluation until the marketing and usage of information are analyzed from the business administration perspective and the microeconomic perspective.
+The single phases of that cycle, are analyzed from the business administration perspective and the microeconomic perspective.
 The state of the art of economic theory is presented across this information lifecycle within the lectures.
 The content of the lecture is deepened in accompanying lecture courses.